 He did all of this, in part, using the dark web.
 Back in 2013, he shared documents and details outlining the PRISM surveillance program over the dark web, with journalists from The Washington Post and The Guardian.

 Staying Safe on The Dark Web

-If these cases have made you curious enough to access the dark web, we won’t advise you against it.
-It’s an interesting experience, and there’s nothing illegal about it.
+We hope these 10 notorious cases on the dark web shed some light on what’s going on there.
+If these cases have made you curious enough to access the dark web, we won’t keep you from visiting it.
+It’s an interesting experience, and there’s nothing illegal about just visiting it.

 However, we will advise you to be cautious and take some safety measures before downloading the Tor Browser and diving into the unknown.
 Besides not sharing any personal information with anyone and not clicking on random links without knowing where they lead, there are other things you can do to stay safe out there.

 Second, make sure you use a VPN (Virtual Private Network) to hide your IP address.
 A VPN will encrypt your traffic and make it seem like you’re browsing out of a completely different location.
 We recommend you choose ExpressVPN, as it’s a reliable and very secure VPN.

 - Perfect for anonymous browsing, downloading, and streaming (i.e. Netflix)